psevestre/openid-fapi/Financial_API_Grant_Management.md

 Although this concept is fundamental to OAuth, there is no explicit representation of the grant in the OAuth protocol.
 This leads to the situation that clients cannot explicitly manage grants, e.g. query the status or revoke a grant that is no longer needed.
 The status is implicitly communicated if an access token refresh succeeds or fails or if an API call using an access token fails with HTTP status codes 401 (token is invalid) or 403 (token lacks privileges).

-It also means the client cannot explictely ask the authorization server to update a certain grant that is bound to a certain user.
+It also means the client cannot explicitly ask the authorization server to update a certain grant that is bound to a certain user.
 Instead the authorization server, typically, will determine a pre-existing grant using the client id from the authorization request and the user id of the authenticated resource owner.

 If a client wants the authorization server to update a pre-existing grant, it needs to obtain identity data about the user and utilize it in a login hint kind of parameter to refer to the "same user as last time", exposing more identity data to the client than neccessary.